TheLazyFerret/interpreter-rs/README.md

 ## Usage
 The program will read a file and run the instructions imperatively.
 If during the execution of an instruction there is an error, the program will stop its execution.

-You can set labels for jumps with @\[A-Z\]

 Does not support inline comments.

+### Labels
+Labels are set with @\[A-Z\].
+You can use any name that contains only caps letters.

-The interpreter will start reading in the label @MAIN.
-If is not present, won't run
+The interpreter will search for the label @main, and will start the execution there

 ### Registers
 The simulator stores 32 registers, which can be accessed with $\[reg\].